-here like Rastus, who went to court, and the Judge asked him what was the matter and he said he wanted a divorce.
-The Judge said, rou need grounds," and Rastus replied, "Judge what are grounds?"
+here like Rastus, who is to court, and the Judge asked him what was the matter and he said he wanted a divorce.
+The Judge said, eec grounds," and Rastus replied, "Judge what are grounds?"
 When the Judge explained Rastus said "I don't like my wife.
 She sort of overrecommended herself."
 I think Past Commander-in-Chief Mabie has just overrecommended the writer of this report.
 I am very glad to receive the award and want to thank the Commander-in-Chief, and I hope there will be some definite good derived from this report.
 I hope all will be able to get some good ideas from it.
 I believe some of them will fit into any camp, those in smaller camps will have different problems than those in larger cities.
 Problems are probably easier settled in small camps than in large cities.
 Camp No. 6, Chicago, of which I am a member, meets down town and that means we have members from all over the city.
-Some of the members are twenty-five to thirty minutes out.
+Som are twenty-five to thirty minutes out.
 We have more to contend with than some of you have.
-May I stress while we are all here that the place to get members is through the Auxiliary, the Woman's Relief Corps, the Daughters of Union Veterans, etc. They are the most patriotic families.
+May I stress while we are all here that the place to get members is through the Auxiliary, the Woman's Relief Corps, the Daughters of Union Veterans, etc. They are the most fertile places.
+That is the place you can find sons of the most patriotic families.
 You will have less trouble in approaching them, in arousing their interest than total strangers to our affairs.